vladopandzic/.net-design-patterns/README.md

 # C# Design Patterns Repository

-Welcome to the C# Design Patterns Repository!
 This repository contains examples of various design patterns implemented in C#.
 Design patterns are reusable solutions to common problems encountered in software design and are categorized into three groups: Creational, Structural, and Behavioral.

 Below, you'll find examples of each design pattern along with a brief explanation of its purpose: